Akaiyo/Java-Loxone/README.md

+This library is outdated and does not work with LoxConfig8

 # Java-Loxone
 Java library for communicating with the Loxone Smart Home System This library is currently in ints early stages and is subject to change